virtualyou/vymain/CONTRIBUTING.md

 # Contributing to VirtualYou

 Thank you for your interest in contributing to VirtualYou!
 We welcome contributions from everyone.
 By participating in this project, you agree to abide by our code of conduct.

+Send me an email request at dlwhitehurst aT GoOGle mail dOT com and I'll send you a slack invite.

 ## Getting Started